segment-any-text/wtpsplit/docs/LENGTH_CONSTRAINTS.md

 ```

 - Peaks at `target_length`
-- Clips to zero at `±spread` characters from target
+- Clips to exactly zero at `±spread` characters from target
-- More aggressive than Gaussian
+- More aggressive than Gaussian — creates a "hard window" around target
 - **Use case**: Strong enforcement when segments must be close to target

-### 4. Log-Normal Prior (Advanced)
+### 4. Log-Normal Prior

 ```python
 Prior(length) = exp(-0.5 × ((log(length) - μ) / σ)²) / length
 ```

-- Better models natural sentence length distribution (right-skewed)
+- Right-skewed distribution (asymmetric around target)
+- More tolerant of segments longer than target (long right tail)
+- Drops off faster for segments shorter than target
 - `target_length` sets the peak (mode)
-- `spread` in characters (same as gaussian/clipped_polynomial for consistency)
+- `spread` in characters (same scale as other priors for consistency)
-- **Use case**: Natural-feeling segmentation for advanced users
+- **Use case**: When you want to be more lenient with longer segments while preferring target length

 ## Algorithms